lsst-dm/dmtn-094/index.rst

-CILogon is a generic authentication proxy/clearing house for authentication providers from multiple services or institutions, especially institutions federated into the InCommon federation, as well as other services such as Github and Google.
-CILogon serves as a common endpoint for these various identity providers and translates their authentication mechanisms (OAuth 2.0, Shibboleth, OpenID Connect) mechanisms to a common authentication mechanism, often while also translating claims, when possible.
+CILogon is a generic authentication proxy/clearing house for authentication providers from multiple services or institutions, especially institutions federated into the InCommon federation, as well as other services such as GitHub and Google.
+CILogon serves as a common endpoint for these various identity providers and translates their authentication mechanisms (OAuth 2.0, Shibboleth, OpenID Connect) to a common authentication mechanism while also translating claims when possible.

 CILogon translates authentication information and user claims into OpenID Connect claims, layered on